 Today there are many different types of restaurants, from fast food to family casual.
+The food, service, and atmosphere of the restaurant will change to portray the style or concept of the restaurant.
+As an example, it is unlikely you will walk into a McDonalds that has white, linen-covered tables, a wine list, and candlesticks.
 Here is a brief overview of some of the more popular restaurant concepts.

 - "Cafe" is a restaurant that does not offer table service.
 Customers order their food from a counter and serve themselves.
 A cafe menu traditionally offers things such as coffee, espresso, pastries, and sandwiches.
 Cafes originated in Europe and are strongly associated with France.
 They are known for their casual, unhurried atmosphere.
 Panera Bread is an example of a popular bakery-cafe chain.

 - The term bistro is sometimes interchanged with a cafe.
 A bistro is actually a cafe that offers full meals (albeit, cheaper than a full-fledged sit-down restaurant).